[Dateline: 22 January 2008]

 Another impressionable volume was a black & white picture book of the 1930’s depression era that my parents had.
 It was titled The Desperate Years I was in grade school when I first looked through and studied the pictures of sadness and misery in that book.
 I thought to myself that if it happened once, it could happen again.

 Over the years, there were other books, and there were stories from people who had lived during The Great Depression.
-One of my uncles has been writing a book about his recollections of the depression era.
+One of my uncles wrote a book about his recollections of the depression era.
 Now in his eighties, he was just a small boy during the depression, but he remembers it in great detail.
-He let me read the manuscript to his book.

 People think that sort of thing can’t happen again.
 Don’t bet on it.